-- 1. To be easy to understand and to be effective as a means of reporting; - 2.
-To demonstrate the status of workstreams as compared to those identified in D&S IFCA's 2019-20 Annual Plan; - 3.
-To highlight which work streams, have been completed by 31st March 2020, or remain on track for completion by the original deadlines; - 4.
-To highlight why some workstreams were not completed or not progressed; - 5.
-To provide a more in-depth account of specific key tasks (case studies).
+- 1. To demonstrate to members the status of workstreams as compared to those identified in the D&S IFCA's 2019-20 Annual Plan - 2.
+To highlight which work streams, have been completed by 31st March 2020, or remain on track for completion by the original deadlines - 3.
+To highlight which work streams, remain on track for completion by deadlines originally planned beyond 31st March 2020 - 4.
+To highlight why some workstreams were not completed, and for compliance, a summary of investigations undertaken is provided - 5.
+To enable members to examine the structuring and format of the Annual Report and provide constructive criticism

-Construction of the Annual Report
+Construction of the Internal Annual Report